- What is VAWA?

 No. VAWA does NOT cover private housing that doesn’t get federal assistance.
 The rights described here apply only to the federal housing programs listed above.

 But Kentucky has its own laws to protect you if you rent from a private landlord.
-For information about those laws, see the materials on Kentucky Housing Protections for Domestic and Sexual Violence Victims: Applying for and Living in Private Housing on this website.
+For information about those laws, see the materials on Housing Protections for Survivors of Violence on this website.

 - How do VAWA housing protections help me?